Intermittent symmetry breaking and stability of the sharp Agmon--H\"ormander estimate on the sphere: Introduction

 The left-hand inequality in Theorem~\ref{thm:stability} quantifies the fact that any function which comes close to attaining the optimal constant in~\eqref{eq:AgHor} must lie within a small distance of the space of maximisers; this phenomenon is called \emph{stability}.
 We find it remarkable that the stability constant ${\bf S}_d(\rho)$ does not define a continuous function of $\rho$; it exhibits certain jumps, corresponding to the aforementioned jumps of $\mathcal M_d(\rho)$.
 This will be proved as part of the following result, which is a study of the regularity of ${\bf C}_d(\rho)$ and ${\bf S}_d(\rho)$, and a consequence of the previous theorems. \begin{corollary} Let $d\geq 2$ and $\rho\in (0,\infty)$.
 Then: \begin{itemize} \item The function $\rho\mapsto{\bf C}_d(\rho)$ is not differentiable at each positive zero of $J_\nu J_{\nu+1}$.
 It defines a Lipschitz function on $(0,\infty)$ which is real-analytic between any two consecutive zeroes of $J_\nu J_{\nu+1}$. \item The function $\rho\mapsto{\bf S}_d(\rho)$ has a jump discontinuity at each positive zero of $J_\nu J_{\nu+1}$.
 It defines a piecewise real-analytic function between any two consecutive zeroes of $J_\nu J_{\nu+1}$, which fails to be differentiable at each positive zero of $J_{\nu+2}$. \end{itemize} \end{corollary} Some of the loss-of-regularity phenomena exhibited by ${\bf C}_d(\rho)$ and ${\bf S}_d(\rho)$ are depicted in Figures \ref{fig:CdGraph} and \ref{fig:SdGraph}, respectively.
 The behaviour of optimal constants has been studied in the context of the non-oscillatory Brascamp--Lieb inequalities, see \cite{BBFL18,BBCF17}, where it found numerous applications, in particular to Fourier restriction theory.

-In the $L^2$-setting of the present paper, sharp and sharpened inequalities in the context of smoothing and trace estimates have been extensively investigated; see \cite{BJOS18, BSS15}, and the references therein.
+In the $L^2$-setting of the present paper, estimate \eqref{eq:AgHor} has been generalised \cite{BRV97}, and sharp and sharpened inequalities in the context of smoothing and trace estimates have been extensively investigated; see \cite{BJOS18, BSS15}, and the references therein.
 Within this general framework, the main new contributions of Theorems \ref{thm:main} and \ref{thm:stability} lie in the complete solutions to both the sharp and the sharpened problems, in terms of the explicit values for the optimal constants ${\bf C}_d(\rho),{\bf S}_d(\rho)$ and the full characterisation of the spaces of maximisers $\mathcal M_d, \mathcal E_d$.

 We finish the Introduction with some brief remarks on {\it sharp Fourier restricion theory}.
-Inequality~\eqref{eq:AgHor} can be regarded as the most basic example of an adjoint Fourier restriction estimate on the sphere.
+Inequality~\eqref{eq:AgHor} can be regarded as the most basic example of an adjoint Fourier restriction estimate on the sphere \cite[\S 5]{Ta03}.
 The corresponding optimal constant and maximisers are known only for a few such estimates; most notably, Foschi~\cite{Fo15} proved that constant functions maximise the endpoint Stein--Tomas estimate on $\mathbb S^2$.
 It turns out that constant functions maximise the $L^2(\mathbb S^{d-1})-L^{2n}(\mathbb R^d)$ adjoint restriction estimate for every $d\in\{3, 4, 5, 6, 7\}$ and integer $n\ge 2$; see~\cite{CaOl15, OlQu21}.
 Moreover, sharpened Fourier restriction inequalities have been recently established in \cite{Go19, Go19b, GoNe20, GoZa20, Ne18}.
 We refer the interested reader to the survey \cite{FoOl17} for a more extended discussion and further references.
 We prove Theorem \ref{thm:main}, Theorem \ref{thm:stability}, and Corollary \ref{cor:regularity} in \S \ref{sec:ProofThm1}, \S \ref{sec:stability}, and \S \ref{sec:regularity}, respectively.
 For every $f\in L^2(\mathbb S^{d-1})$, our methods also yield the limit